SecurityTokenStandard/EIP-Spec/Issue.md

 #### On-chain vs. Off-chain Transfer Restrictions

-Transfers may be restricted or unrestricted based on rules that form part of the code for the securities contract.
-These rules may be self-contained (e.g. a rule which limits the maximum number of investors in the security) or require off-chain inputs (e.g. an explicit broker approval for the trade).
-To facilitate the latter, the `sendByTranche` and `checkSecurityTokenSend` functions take an additional `bytes _data` parameter which can be used by a token holder or operator to provide additional data for the contract to interpret when considering whether the transfer should be allowed.
+The rules determining if a security token can be sent may be self-executing (e.g. a rule which limits the maximum number of investors in the security) or require off-chain inputs (e.g. an explicit broker approval for the trade).
+To facilitate the latter, the `sendByTranche` and `checkSecurityTokenSend` functions accept an additional `bytes _data` parameter which can be signed by an approved party and used to validate a transfer.

 The specification for this data is outside the scope of this standard and would be implementation specific.